Fund Emerging Markets for Dutch enterprises

 We offer these joint ventures and subsidiaries the opportunity to strengthen their financial structure, by providing often unsecured or subordinated loans.
 As a result companies are placed in a better position to attract working capital from local banks.

-- Open for investments in the following countries Argentina, Azerbaijan, Bahrain, Brazil, Chili, China/Taiwan, Colombia, India, Iraq, Kazakhstan, Kuwait, Malaysia, Mexico, Ukraine, Panama, Qatar, Russia, Saudi Arabia, Serbia, Singapore, Turkey, United Arab Emirates and South Korea, Vietnam, South Africa.
+- Open for investments in the following countries Argentina, Azerbaijan, Bahrain, Brazil, Chili, China/Taiwan, Iraq, Kazakhstan, Kuwait, Malaysia, Mexico, Ukraine, Panama, Qatar, Russia, Saudi Arabia, Serbia, Singapore, Turkey, United Arab Emirates and South Korea.

 - Applicable for companies with a Dutch interest of at least 51% and a consolidated group turn-over as of approximately EUR 15 million.